Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 handtest

-This is a test recently demonstrated on ITV by This Morning presenter Holly Willoughby (above).
+This is a test Holly Willoughby demonstrated when she was presenting ITV's This Morning (above).
 She reckons you can tell if you're having a boy or a girl by the position of your hands when you use them to cup the sides of your bump.

 Obvious bunkum but again, you have a 50/50 chance of being right (if you ignore the twins bit)!